 Every day, we write college papers, blog posts, work documents, emails, and social media updates.
 Our writing represents who we are personally and professionally, so it’s worth it to hone your skills.
-Here are twenty-five tips to help you communicate better in text.
+Here are twenty-four writing tips to help you communicate better in text.

 1 Set writing goals.